compulim/react-augmentation/README.md

 # Background

-At first, augmentation operators may be mind-bending, unnecessary, and feels like [Inception](http://www.imdb.com/title/tt1375666/) or, even worse, anti-pattern.
-They enable scenarios that could otherwise very difficult to implement.
+At first, augmentation operators may be mind-bending, unnecessary, and feels like [Inception](http://www.imdb.com/title/tt1375666/), or even worse, anti-pattern.
+They enable scenarios that could otherwise very cumbersome or difficult to implement.

 Everything in this library is pure React.
 Absolutely no DOM manipulation.